Cumberland County

 Click here for a virtual tour of the Homesteads.

-3. Here is something else that many people don’t know about Cumberland County: during World War II, there was a prisoner of war camp here at which about 1,500 German and Italian officers were held.
+During World War II, there was a prisoner of war camp in Cumberland County at which about 1,500 German officers were held.

 Today, the land on which the prisoner of war camp was located is the Clyde York 4H Center.